The man didn’t flinch, continuing to smile.

 She pulled down the beginner’s book of magical theory and opened it to the first page.

 Yes.
-Her memories as Emmaline were accurate.
+Her memories as Emmaline were correct.

 Magic was a manifestation of aura, which was linked to the natural world and usually expressed itself most dominantly in a particular element.

-Though in theory anyone with an aura could wield any element, they were most likely to achieve their highest potential if they stuck to their best element.
+Though in theory anyone with mana could wield any element, they were most likely to achieve their highest potential if they stuck to their best element.
 And also in theory, one could continuously grow their powers until the moment of death.
 Though how quickly and by how much depended on the individual.

-Emmaline had no specific element that worked for her more than the others.
+Emmaline had no specific element that worked for her more than others.
 They were all equally weak.

 Right now, anyway.